Director of Communications

 Bessie Smith Cultural Center in Chattanooga

 The Bessie Smith Cultural Center, founded by empowering visionary leaders from Chattanooga, pays homage to the late “Empress of the Blues” Bessie Smith.
 The center preserves and celebrates African American history and culture through art, education, research and entertainment.
 Exhibits incorporate technology, interactive kiosks and a children’s education corner.
 The new exhibit “Chattanooga’s Black Soundtrack” highlights local artists, like Usher Kane Brown and The Impressions.
-Visit black-owned businesses and restaurants in Chattanooga.

 Beck Cultural Exchange Center in Knoxville